-The theme for the piece was based primarily around the real life viewpoint of Theodore Davidovic, a refugee from Syria who settled in Scotland after World War 2.
-After filming the footage, Christian Aid unfortunately felt that the message fell short of their high standards and asked for assistance from Adam and several professionals.
+The theme for the piece was based primarily around the real-life viewpoint of Theodore Davidovic, a refugee from Syria who settled in Scotland after World War II.
+After filming the footage, Christian Aid, unfortunately, felt that the message fell short of their high standards and asked for assistance from Adam and several professionals.

 With the help of Daniel who leads the project and illustrator Karrie Fransman, they broke down the visual components of the film.
 The purpose of this was to rig different character elements before the team could animate the scenes needed for the video.